Stopovers are the perfect opportunity to visit somewhere you’ve always wanted to go, but at a minimal cost.

 On our 5 day stopover we visited the busy, commercial district of Kowloon, witnessed beautiful scenery and stunning architecture in Hong Kong Island and experienced Chinese tradition and Disney magic on Lantau Island.

-We had an absolutely fantastic trip and, despite my initial reservations about taking kids aged 8, 6 and 3 to such a busy city, I would highly recommend Hong Kong as a family friendly destination.
+We had an absolutely fantastic trip and, despite my initial reservations about taking young children to such a busy city, I would highly recommend Hong Kong as a family friendly destination.

 Read on to discover the highlights of our trip.